kas-lab/suave/README.md

 ```

-Constant distance mission with no adaptation:
+**Constant distance mission with no adaptation:** The mission is to follow the whole pipeline without a time constraint and without adapting the robot.
 ```
 ros2 launch suave const_distance_mission_no_adapt.launch.py
 ```